jamesquinlan/principles-programming-languages/topics/c1_intro.md

 Different part of the 16-bits are used for operation, memory location, and data values.  __Opcode__ is the part (say, first 4 bits) for the operation.

-The programmer could use the following to enter these instructions:
+The programmer could use the _Supercoder 2000_ to enter these instructions:

 [![Machine Language Interface](../images/supercoder_2000_binary_keyboard.jpeg)](../images/supercoder_2000_binary_keyboard.jpeg)